Uncovering the Truth: How Web Hosting Companies are Exploiting the vCPU Misconception and How it Can Harm Your Business

 In conclusion, the vCPU misconception is a problem that can lead to poor performance and slow load times for customers.
 It’s important for customers to be aware of this issue and to do their research before purchasing a server.
 By understanding the true performance of a server, customers can make more informed decisions and ultimately choose a web hosting provider that will best meet their needs.

-Visit our Wiki to learn more.
-We are one of the most secure cloud provider in Canada.
-KeepSec is securing your future, one byte at a time!
+Visit our helpdesk to learn more.
+We are one of the most secure cloud providers in Canada.
+KeepSec: securing your future, one byte at a time!